EduardGomezEscandell/SudokuSolver/README.md

 # Python Sudoku Solver

 This program solves Sudokus following logic first, and when out of options, branching (a.k.a. brute force).
 An example of use is found in 'main.py'.
+The heavy lifting is written in C++ and it can be accessed via Python.

 #### Singles solver ####
 It works by looping around and doing the same two tasks: finding hidden and naked singles in each house.
 I am following the nomenclature as explained in http://hodoku.sourceforge.net/en/techniques.php.